muritane/coordination-architecture/excecutional_literacies.md

 A literacy is present when a distinction is:

 - available **without prompting**,
-- stable under inconvenience, uncertainty, or social pressure,
+- stable under time pressure, uncertainty, or coordination stress,
 - **action-guiding** rather than merely interpretable,
 - violated only with **explicitly acknowledged cost**.

 A literacy is absent when a distinction:

-- collapses under time pressure or coordination stress,
+- collapses under execution pressure,
-- is acknowledged abstractly but ignored at execution time,
+- is acknowledged abstractly but ignored at runtime,
-- is replaced by narrative, intent, or moral explanation.
+- is replaced by narrative, intent, or moral explanation,
+- or relies on **non-executable infinities** (of time, information, reversibility, or redesign).

 Executional competence is not recognized by declared belief.
 It is recognized by **which structural errors no longer occur**.